Can a Non‑Birthing Parent Produce Breast Milk? Induced Lactation Explained

 Most studies and case reports on induced lactation success stories describe partial supply, with parents supplementing with formula or donor milk, especially at first.

 And here’s what I tell every family I work with: partial milk is still valuable.
-It provides immune benefits, supports bonding, and allows for feeding at the breast even if supplementation is needed.
+It provides immune benefits, supports bonding, and allows for feeding at the chest even if supplementation is needed.

 What helps improve success?